February 26, 20204 minute read

 5. Redesigned documentation: Examples and guides to help flesh out the core ideas behind the system.
 Check it out here!

-In the following sections, we’ll elaborate on these new features in 0.7.0 so that your teams can better author and manage your data workflows with dagster.
+In the following sections, we’ll elaborate on these new features in 0.7.0 so that your teams can better author and manage your data pipelines with dagster.

 Dagit Improvements